-The Procrastination Economy: The Big Business of Downtime (NYU Press, 2018).
+The Procrastination Economy: The Big Business of Downtime (NYU Press, Forthcoming 2018).

-(Forthcoming): “Connected Commuting: A Study of the Mobile Media Habits of MARTA Commuters,” in Immersive Media.
-Ed Sharon Strover (Routledge, New Agendas Series).
+“Connected Commuting: A Study of the Mobile Media Habits of MARTA Commuters,” in Immersive Media. ed.
+Sharon Strover (Routledge New Agendas Series, Forthcoming 2018).

-“Fixing Television by Funding a Movie: The Crowdfunding of Veronica Mars,” in Crowdfunding the Future: Media Industries, Ethics and Digital Society.
-Ed Bertha Chin, Lucy Bennett, and Bethan Jones (Peter Lang).
+“Fixing Television by Funding a Movie: The Crowdfunding of Veronica Mars,” in Crowdfunding the Future: Media Industries, Ethics and Digital Society. eds.
+Bertha Chin, Lucy Bennett, and Bethan Jones (Peter Lang, 2015).

-“Connected Viewing on the Second Screen: Designing Apps for the Living Room,” in Connected Viewing: Selling, Sharing, and Streaming Media in a Digital Era ed.
-Jennifer Holt and Kevin Sanson (Routledge).
+“Connected Viewing on the Second Screen: Designing Apps for the Living Room,” in Connected Viewing: Selling, Sharing, and Streaming Media in a Digital Era eds.
+Jennifer Holt and Kevin Sanson (Routledge, 2013).

-“Myths of the Internet Comedy Club: Andy Samberg and Emergent Practices of Digital Production and Labor” in Saturday Night Live ed. by Nick Marx, Ron Becker, Matt Sienkiewicz (Indiana University Press).
+“Myths of the Internet Comedy Club: Andy Samberg and Emergent Practices of Digital Production and Labor” co-written with Ethan Thompson in Saturday Night Live eds.
+Nick Marx, Ron Becker, Matt Sienkiewicz (Indiana University Press, 2013).

-“Desktop Day Games: Workspace Media, Cross Platform Branding, and the Digital Baseball Fan,” in Digital Media Sport: Technology and Power in the Network Society ed.
-Brett Hutchins and David Rowe (Routledge).
+“Desktop Day Games: Workspace Media, Cross Platform Branding, and the Digital Baseball Fan,” in Digital Media Sport: Technology and Power in the Network Society eds.
+Brett Hutchins and David Rowe (Routledge, 2013).